flowbased/fbp-protocol/spec/protocol.md

 Component error

 ### `list`

 Request a list of currently available components.
-Will be responded with a set of &#x60;component&#x60; messages.
+Will be responded with a set of `component` messages.

 * `secret`: access token to authorize user

 ### `getsource`

 Request for the source code of a given component.
-Will be responded with a &#x60;source&#x60; message.
+Will be responded with a `source` message.

 * `name`: Name of the component to for which to get source code
 * `secret`: access token to authorize user

 ### `source`

 Source code for a component.
-In cases where a runtime receives a &#x60;source&#x60; message, it should do whatever operations are needed for making that component available for graphs, including possible compilation.
+In cases where a runtime receives a `source` message, it should do whatever operations are needed for making that component available for graphs, including possible compilation.

 * `name`: Name of the component
-* `language`: The programming language used for the component code, for example &#x60;coffeescript&#x60;
+* `language`: The programming language used for the component code, for example `coffeescript`
 * `library`: (optional) Component library identifier
 * `code`: Component source code
 * `tests`: (optional) unit tests for the component

 ### `component`